koszeggy/KGySoft.Json/README.md

 Well, it's a bit different thing.
 As an in-memory JSON tool, it is read-only (`JsonDocument`/`JsonElement`) so you cannot build in-memory JSON content with it.
 It was introduced with .NET Core 3.0, so below that you have to use NuGet packages, which may lead to the same issue as above (but even with NuGet, it's not supported below .NET Framework 4.6.1).
 Apart from those issues, it's really fast, and mostly allocation free (well, as long as your source is already in UTF8 and you don't access string elements).

-> _.NET 6 Update:_ Starting with .NET 6, a new `System.Text.Json.Nodes` namespace has been introduced that supports JSON DOM manipulation as well, and uses a very similar approach to this library.
+> ℹ️ _.NET 6 Update:_ Starting with .NET 6, a new `System.Text.Json.Nodes` namespace has been introduced that supports JSON DOM manipulation as well, and uses a very similar approach to this library.
 Even the member names are very similar.
 There are some important differences, though: the System version does not tolerate getting lost in the domain, eg. `json["someProperty"][42]["WhereAmI"]` will throw exceptions instead of returning `undefined`.
 Similarly, the System `AsObject`/`AsArray` members may throw exceptions, whereas in the KGy SOFT version these return nullable results.
 If you can target at least .NET 6, then the choice can be a matter of taste.
 See also the [performance comparisons](#performance-comparisons) below.

 ## Examples

-> _Tip:_ See also the examples at the **Remarks** section of the [`JsonValue`](https://docs.kgysoft.net/json/?topic=html/T_KGySoft_Json_JsonValue.htm) type.
+> 💡 _Tip:_ See also the examples at the **Remarks** section of the [`JsonValue`](https://docs.kgysoft.net/json/?topic=html/T_KGySoft_Json_JsonValue.htm) type.

 ### Simple Syntax